GunnerLab/mcce4_tutorial/docs/tests/ex3.md

 cat pK.out
 ```

-You will see the calculated Eh for heme is 247 mV
+You will see the calculated Eₕ for heme is 247 mV

 {: .note }
 > **Optional Step:** To analyze the ionization energy of heme at the midpoint: